In any workplace, effective communication plays a pivotal role in fostering a productive and harmonious environment.

 How to tell coworkers you need to do that yourself in a professional way?

-These are a few examples on how to tell coworkers you need to do that yourself in a polite and respectful manner:
+These are a few examples on how.to professionally say to your coworkers that you need to do yourself in a polite and respectful manner:

 6. When someone asks you to do something they should be doing themselves: